Anti-Atlas: Origins

 More recently, in the Paleogene and Neogene Periods (66 million to ~1.8 million years ago), the remaining mountain chains that today comprise the Atlas were uplifted as the land masses of Europe and Africa collided at the southern end of the Iberian Peninsula.
 Erosion continued to reduce the Anti-Atlas range so that it is today less massive than the High Atlas range to the north.

 Climate

 In the Anti-Atlas, the precipitation annually is typically below 200 mm, while the climatic conditions on the north and west slopes are locally more wet and agriculturally favorable.
 Climatically, the mountains are separated from the Mediterranean's influence by the High Atlas to its north, and therefore they belong to the Saharan climate zone.
 The driest area is the Jbel Saghro.

 Flora

 In the least dry areas to the west and the north, much of the land is covered with thyme, rosemary and other drought tolerant plants, such as argan.
 The quilt-like cover is endangered by overgrazing, and in the south little but thorn shrubs remain.
 The transition to the desert is gradual towards the south.

-The Moroccan citron is cultivated there, and used as Etrog in Jewish rituals.
+The Moroccan citron is cultivated there, and used as the etrog in Jewish rituals.